Coburn Haskell - Inventor of the Modern Day Golfball

 Haskell was an avid duck hunter and horseman.
 In addition to his interest in sports, Haskell was also known as a lover of music, art, and books, owning many first editions of the early illustrators, but Coburn’s real passion was playing golf.

-He belonged to The Country and Rowfant clubs, the Grolier Club of New York, and the Bibliophile Society of Boston.
+He belonged to The Country and Rowfant clubs, the Grolier Club of New York, and the Boston Bibliophile Society.